graphops/docs/docs/launchpad/guides/kubernetes-guide.md

 ### Adding worker nodes

-To add worker nodes to your cluster, first get them ready for such by:
+To add worker nodes to your cluster, first get them ready by:
 - preparing the node OS as required
 - provisioning the required tools and software as in the first bootstrapping node (container runtime engine, kubelet, kubeadm, kubectl, ...)